michaeltyson/potionstore/README.markdown

   That is the URL that Google uses to make callbacks.
 If you don't set this up, your customers will not get their orders delivered by email.

+- If you are setting up PayPal's Website Payments Standard (WPS) refer to config/paypal\_wps.yml for further information and configuration.

 Debugging
 ---------